hemmop/dotfiles/README.md

 The bash files are split into three separate files.
 The _bash_aliases_ file will load the other two (_bash_exports_ and _bash_prompt_).

+In addition it will prepend the _PERL5LIB_ environment variable with the lines found in the $HOME/.perl5lib file.

 ### Usage

 bash_aliases: